 How Does Competency Management Help?

 Essentially, competency management helps you develop the skills, knowledge, and behaviors your employees need, so you can realize the full potential of your workforce.
-A robust competency management program can advance short-term and long-term workforce planning initiatives like these:
+A robust program can advance short-term and long-term workforce planning initiatives like these:

 - Workforce Optimization: Be sure your employees have the essential competencies they need to do their jobs well.
 Conduct skills gap assessments to pinpoint crucial weaknesses, so you can provide exactly the targeted training they need.
 Competency management improves the impact and cost-effectiveness of your training, ensuring that your employees are spending their time on improving the skills that make a difference.